jperon/lyluatex/lyluatex.md

 * relative to all given include paths (see [LilyPond Include Paths](#include-paths)))
 * relative to all paths visible to \LaTeX\ (like the package search)

+\lyCmd{musicxmlfile}
+Finally there is a command to include scores encoded as [MusicXML](https://www.musicxml.com/) files.
+These will be converted to LilyPond input by LilyPond's `musicxml2ly` script and then compiled by LilyPond.

+\lyIssue{Note:]
+This command has been added to provide compatibility with `lilypond-book`, but it is discouraged to use it since its use implies substantial problems:

+* The conversion process with `musicxml2ly` is somewhat fragile and can crash in unpredictable ways due to encoding problems between various versions of Python and Lua involved
+* `musicxml2ly` itself doesn't provide totally reliable conversion results, even if the conversion reports successful operation.
+In this case LilyPond may produce inferior results or may fail to compile the score completely

+If there is the need to include music scores that are only available as MusicXML files it will nearly always be the better option to independently convert the source using `musicxml2ly` and then manually post-process the resulting Lilypond input files.

 ## Option Handling {#option-handling}